ibm-cloud-docs/Cloudant/guides/acurl.md

 2. [Create an alias](#create-an-alias)
 3. [Activate the alias](#activate-the-alias).

-If you are using a Windows computer, specify the user name and password from the command line.
+If you are using a Windows computer, you can specify your user name and password from the command line.
 {:tip}

 ## Encode username and password